Wholesome and delicious vegan zucchini muffins. These vegan muffins are moist, filling, easy to make, and fabulous as is or spread with vegan butter.

 - Remove the muffins from the tray and transfer to a wire cooling rack to cool.

-*You can omit the walnuts if you prefer, or use something different like raisins (though I haven’t tested this).
+- You can omit the walnuts if you prefer, or use something different like raisins or chocolate chips.